RiftLurker/open-screeps/contributing.md

 ##### Edit an existing module
 1. Install dependencies: `npm install`
 2. Make your changes to the module and edit the tests if required
-3. Verify the tests are still passing by executing `npm test`
+3. Verify the tests are still passing by executing `npm ava`
 4. Make sure the readme reflects your changes

 ##### Create a new module
 1. Install dependencies: `npm install`
 2. Execute `npm run create` and follow the instructions
-3. Create your module and write relevant test cases
+3. Create your module and write relevant ava cases
-4. Run the tests by executing `npm test`
+4. Run the tests by executing `npm ava`
 5. Make sure the readme is up to date and contains a relevant example

 #### Git Commit Messages